 After claiming your profile, you can also give team members access.
 For example, managers who can submit your pitches to playlists.

 Using Spotify for Artists to pitch music

 Well before the release date, you can use Spotify for Artists to pitch music to Spotify’s playlist curators.
 Some tips:

 - Pitch as early as possible; the more lead time the better.

-- Status Available Soon: this means Spotify is still processing your release and you can’t pitch it (yet).
+- Status Available Soon: this means Spotify is still processing your new music and you can’t pitch it (yet).

-- Compilations can’t be pitched.
+- Compilations can’t be pitched for playlist consideration.
 Spotify simply does not support the format for features.

 - Featured artists can’t pitch.
-You have to be a Primary artist on a song in order to pitch a track for featuring.
+You have to be a Primary artist on a song in order to pitch a track for features.

 - Editing pitches: up until the release date, you can edit the pitch but there is no guarantee that Spotify will notice this.

-- Spotify notifies you per email if your song has been selected for features.
+- Spotify notifies you via email if your song has been selected for features.